tomschilling/vscode-js-add-function/README.md

 }
 ```

-## Requirements

-Don't know yet
+##Usage

+1. Highlight a written function
+2. Press Cmd+Shift+A
+3. The function will be added at and of object or file

 ## Known Issues

-Methods in object context are not add with the correct white spacxe to do your stuff.
+Methods in object context are not added with the correct white space.
+You have to tab to do your stuff.